The place had become silent as a tomb

 - the reader is in a negative, defensive mood and misinterprets your intent.

-In Part II of this article, I’ll suggest some easily implemented management strategies for improving the quality of workplace communication.
+Next, I’ll suggest some easily implemented management strategies for improving the quality of workplace communication.